fieldtrip/website/tutorial/artifacts.md

 ### Manual/visual detection

-In manual or visual artifact detection, the user visually inspects the data and identifies the trials or data segments and/or channels that are affected.
+In manual/visual artifact detection, the user visually inspects the data and identifies the trials or data segments and/or channels that are affected.
 The visual inspection results in a list of noisy data segments and/or channels.

-These functions are available for manual artifact detection:
+These functions are available for manual/visual artifact detection:

 - **[ft_rejectvisual](/reference/ft_rejectvisual)**
 - **[ft_databrowser](/reference/ft_databrowser)**